 Ditch the Toothpaste

 Most people are trained to believe that optimum dental health comes from properly brushing and flossing on a regular basis.
 While these are important parts of good hygiene, they are not what helps prevent tooth decay and cavities.
-Tooth decay occurs as a result from a in the body, not as result of bacteria in the mouth.
+Tooth decay occurs as a result from a lack of nutrients and minerals in the body, not as result of bacteria in the mouth.

 Tooth brushing alone will not prevent cavities, but it can help keep your mouth feel clean.
 It is also wise to keep your mouth clean if you are suffering from tooth decay or cavities.
 While it will not stop cavities, cleaning the teeth will help change the environment in your mouth and may slow down tooth decay.